PostHog/posthog.com/contents/blog/github-cms.md

 ---
-title: Why we love GitHub as our CMS
+title: Why we use GitHub as our CMS
 date: 2023-03-10
 author: ["ian-vanagas"]
 showTitle: true